APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018

+   new KSK, Ed's resolver hasn't managed to install the 02323 KSK in its trust store yet.

-   like to be able to perform Internet-wide measurements of what the impact will be (and report this back to Alice).
+   Geoff is a researcher, and would like to both provide a means for Bob, Charlie, Dave and Ed to be able to perform tests, and also would like to be able to perform Internet-wide measurements of what the impact will be (and report this back to Alice).